-- Census tracts with fifty percent or more of the population categorized as Low-to-Moderate Income by HUD.3 - Census tracts with fifty percent or more of the population identifies as minority (Black; Asian or Pacific Islander, American Indian, Eskimo or Aleut; Other Race).3 - Census tracts with twenty-five percent or more persons of Hispanic or Latino descent.3
+- Census tracts ranked above the eighty-fifth percentile of the regional income index (Family Poverty, Household Poverty, Median Income). - Census tracts with fifty percent or more of the population identifies as minority (Black; Asian or Pacific Islander, American Indian, Eskimo or Aleut; Other Race). - Census tracts with thirty-five percent or more persons of Hispanic or Latino descent.